70 Pine Street: Elevators

-There are 24 elevators in total, with six banks of four elevators each in the first-floor lobby.
-There were eight double-deck elevators, which served alternating flors; six "express" elevators, which ran nonstop from the lobby to serve the upper floors; eight "local" elevators, which served the lower floors; and two freight elevators, which served all floors.
+The building has 18 elevators, a decrease from the original 24 elevators.
+These were divided into six banks of four in the first-floor lobby.
+These originally consisted of eight double-deck elevators, which served alternating floors; six express elevators, which ran nonstop from the lobby to serve the upper floors; eight "local" elevators, which served the lower floors; and two freight elevators, which served all floors.
 All of the elevators were able to serve approximately 10,000 people every hour.
-In an emergency, it was estimated that the elevators, along with the escalators serving with the lower floors, would be able to clear the building in 35 minutes.
+In an emergency, it was estimated that the elevators, along with the escalators serving the lower floors, could clear the building in 35 minutes.
 The elevator doors in the main lobby are ornately designed, resembling those at the Fred F. French Building, 608 Fifth Avenue, and the Chrysler Building.
-Each elevator door is a double-leaf door made of aluminum, with diamond and trefoil patterns, which were cast in one piece.
+Each elevator has a double-leaf aluminum door with diamond and trefoil patterns cast in one piece.
 The elevator doors in the lobbies contain octagonal relief panels sculpted by Chambellan.
 These reliefs alternately show a woman with an oil lamp and a man with an electric turbine.
+In the 2015–16 renovation, several of the elevator shafts were converted to mailrooms on the lobby floor.
+The central elevator bank also includes a "fake" elevator door in the same art deco design, which leads to the building's fire control room.

-Because of 70 Pine Street's small lot size, and the setbacks that make the upper floors even smaller, it would have been unprofitable under normal building practices if it were taller than 48 stories.
+Because of the limited lot size of 70 Pine Street and the setbacks that further restrict the size of the upper floors, it would have been unprofitable under normal building practices if the building were taller than 48 stories.
 Engineers from Otis Elevator Company told Doherty that double-deck elevators could solve the problem.
 As such, the company manufactured eight double-deck elevators, marking the first installation of Otis double-deck elevators.
 The double-deck elevators operated as express elevators, serving the 29th through 60th floors; another separate, single-deck elevator served the top six floors.
 The lower deck of each elevator served odd-numbered floors, while the upper deck served even-numbered floors.
-The Cedar Street portion of the first-floor lobby contained elevator banks that only served the building's lower floors, while the Pine Street portion contained elevators that served higher floors.
+The Cedar Street portion of the first-floor lobby provided access to elevators that served only the building's lower floors, while the Pine Street portion had elevators that served higher floors.
 During off-peak hours, only the upper deck of each double-deck elevator was used.